seidenstrasse/sss7modem/README.md

 The sender has to detect collisions by reading back each byte written to the bus immediately after writing it.
 If the read byte does not match the written byte, a collision occurred.
 In this case the sender has to wait for random back off interval until attempting a retransmit.
-The back off interval is calculated as `(8 * bit_time) * (priority + rand(1,5))`,
+The back off interval is calculated as `(timeout * bit_time) * (priority + rand(1,5))`,
 where `bit_time = 1 / 9600 s` and priority is the frames priority.
-After the backoff interval the bus has to be idle for *48 bit times* before retransmit.
+After the backoff interval the bus has to be idle for *48 bit times* before a retransmit.

-Device receiving on the bus are not necessarily able to detect collisions, unless they show up as timing error at their UART.
+Devices receiving on the bus are not necessarily able to detect collisions, unless they show up as timing error at their UART.
 Therefore receiving devices should rely only on the length and the CRC sum of frame to detect collisions.

+Even though the collision detection theoretically ensures that there are no damaged frames due to collisions, there might still be frames with a broken crc sum or wrong length due to electrical interference on the bus.
+For autorouters this should not be a problem since they will need mechanism for acknowledging the successful execution of actions anyway.
+Therefore a lost frame will either result in a command not being executed or in command being executed but not acked.
+Both cases can be handled efficiently by the resending the command of no ack was received.

 Licenses
 --------